 Eat to maintain a healthy weight.
 Carrying extra weight increases stress on the body and can make you more tired.
 If you are overweight, follow a reduced fat, balanced diet.

 For many individuals with MS, the struggle is not to lose weight but to maintain a high enough weight.
 Chronic diseases such as MS can cause a state of “high metabolic demand” in which your body has increased nutritional needs.
 Make sure you eat enough calories to keep you strong.
-Schedule your meals for times when you feel least fatigued and can eat well.

 Ask for help.
 Always remember that you do not have to make these changes alone.
 If your fatigue is simply overwhelming, call on family and friends to cook and bring over meals.

 Energy effectiveness strategies are steps you can take to conserve energy and perform daily tasks more efficiently.
 An occupational therapist can help you to devise more efficient ways to work, study, perform household chores, and accomplish important tasks.

 Take advantage of times when fatigue is mild.
 Use these times to accomplish important tasks that require sustained energy, such as running errands or cooking.
 You may be able to identify these times by using your fatigue diary.

 Take frequent breaks and pace yourself.
 Short, 15-minute rests throughout the day can help you conserve energy.
 However, make sure to avoid frequent napping, which can interfere with nighttime sleep.
 If you are at work or school you may want to consult with your employers/teachers about the possibility of scheduling rest periods in your day.

 Maintain a regular sleep schedule.
 Try to go to bed and wake up at the same times each day (even on the weekends).
 Maintaining a regular sleep schedule will help regulate your body’s Circadian rhythm (your internal clock) and stabilize your energy levels.